TeamIRI/darkshield-api-demos/README.md

 The DarkShield API must be running and accessible through the network from the machine that is running any of these demos.

 Python 3 must be installed on your system in order to execute any of the demos that use Python.
+The *streaming-form-data* module requires [Visual Studio](https://visualstudio.microsoft.com/) to be installed on Windows operating systems.

 To start, it's recommended that you create an isolated Python [virtual environment](https://virtualenv.pypa.io/en/stable/) to avoid dependency